 Here’s how:

-We take a vervain plant, we shred it, we rub the proceeds on a left hand, and with it, we mark a cross on the forehead.
+We take a vervain plant, shred it, rub the proceeds on a left hand, and mark a cross on the forehead with it.

 Then we proceed to mark a cross on the loved one, reciting this formula: